nrbns/Regen-v1/docs/REDIX_INTEGRATION_PLAN.md

 ## Overview

-This document shows exactly how to integrate Redix (Redis) as Pillar 6 - the execution engine that makes OmniBrowser unbeatable.
+This document shows exactly how to integrate Redix (Redis) as Pillar 6 - the execution engine that makes Regen unbeatable.

 ---